utunga/thankful/doc/whitepaper.md

 #### Preference to deleverage

-It is in the interest of nodes to preferntially de-leverage their acknowledgements balance sheet (B) ahead of paying down their reserves (R).
+It is in the interest of nodes to preferentially de-leverage their acknowledgements balance sheet (B) ahead of paying down their reserves (R).

 This is because - assuming rational risk analysis by other nodes - reserves act as 'high powered money' (in the economics sense) and have a multiplier effect on the ability to expand their acknowledgements balance sheet.